 Under Bulk Actions, select the Edit option.
 Click the “Apply” button.

 Medium and small-sized websites will not face the same amount of spam that larger websites will see.
 This is because they are less popular.
-At the same point, it can be quite beneficial to see who is sending trackbacks and pingbacks.
-This allows for you to return trackbacks and pingbacks.
-This can help your website, as well as the other, grow simultaneously.
-Plugins can help your website mitigate spam and here are a few that can help.
+At the same time, it can be quite beneficial to see who is sending trackbacks and pingbacks.

 Topsy Blocker is a great choice and is specifically made to block trackback notifications.
 This plugin will allow you to select which trackbacks are spam.
 This is great because you can specifically block websites that are spamming you while keeping real notifications.

 Have you turned off all trackback and pingback notifications?
-Which plugin do you use to keep spam free?
+Which plugin do you use to stay spam-free?